GenZone — Nav Bar

 On average, each housing unit in Dubai accommodates about 2.8 people.
 Using that ratio:

 Now compare this with the 300,000 units coming to market by 2028.
 It seems like a surplus, but the calculation isn’t that simple.
+Those asking “is Dubai property market slowing down?” are definitely overlooking additional demand factors.

 Other Demand Drivers Beyond Residents